preeves-splunk/pla1750b/module_1/Module 1 Ingest Actions.md

 In this module, you will use ingest actions to clean up, reduce, redact, and re-route data in Splunk before it gets ingested.
 You'll build out several rulesets, then towards the end of the module check the work.
 If you're curious, the full documentation for ingest actions can be found on [docs.splunk.com](https://docs.splunk.com/Documentation/SplunkCloud/latest/Data/DataIngest).

+Even though we'll be using ingest actions for this module, the same work can be done on Splunk's new data stream processor [Edge Processor](https://docs.splunk.com/Documentation/SplunkCloud/latest/EdgeProcessor/AboutEdgeProcessorSolution).

 ## Task 1: Reduce Data Ingestion Volume by Dropping Non-Value Events

 After investigating the Splunk Cloud environment, you've discovered that firewall-related events in the  `firewall` index are the largest data source.
 You discussed it with the networking and security teams, and have all come to the conclusion that any events related to ICMP (ping) do not need to be ingested into Splunk.
 In this task, you'll be configuring Splunk Cloud to drop those events before they're ingested.